ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-System_Preparation.md

 ### Automating Simulation Setup and Making it Reproducible
 The process of molecular dynamics system setup can be automated by saving the  whole sequence of the commands into a text file.
 This file (shell script) can be subsequently executed to prepare simulation systems from other pdb structure files or it can be used to reproduce a simulation setup.
 You can download the script carrying out all system preparation steps that we have done manually from here: [setup_GROMACS.sh]({{ page.root }}/code/setup_GROMACS.sh).
 Make the file setup_GROMACS.sh executable and run it.
-It will recreate the simulation system in the ~/scratch directory.
+It will download the molecular structure file from PDB and recreate the simulation system in the ~/scratch directory.

 ### References

 #### Notes

-Rational for the own tutorial:
+Rational to develop our own MD tutorial:
-- Customize to teach how to use CC for system preparation and MD
+- Can be customized to teach how to use CC clusters for system preparation and MD
-- Focus on automation and reproducibility (scripting)
+- Can be focused on automation and reproducibility by  introducing batch mode and scripting.
-- Discuss alternative ways to do things, shortcomings and sthrengths of different codes.
+- Can discuss alternative ways to do things, shortcomings and sthrengths of different programs/codes.
-- Integrate simulation package specific steps into one tutorial.
+- Can integrate steps specific for different simulation packages in one tutorial.

 AMBER:
 changeProtState command in ParmEd